oskarpearson/airbrake-docs/jekyll/_docs/integrations/campfire.md

 description: Campfire
 ---

-With the [Campfire](http://www.campfirenow.com)integration Airbrake sends new error notifications to the Campfire room of your choosing.
+With the [Campfire](http://www.campfirenow.com) integration Airbrake sends new error notifications to the Campfire room of your choosing.

 ## Gathering the Pieces